Overview

 ABSTRACT

 We have a longstanding interest in inherited disorders of purine metabolism.
-Our primary focus has been the combined immunodeficiency disease caused by inherited deficiency of adenosine deaminase (ADA) and purine nucleoisde phosphorylase (PNP).
+Our primary focus has been the combined immunodeficiency disease caused by inherited deficiency of adenosine deaminase (ADA1) and purine nucleoside phosphorylase (PNP), an more recently the deficiency of the enzyme ADA2.
 In addition to these rare recessive disorders, we have maintained an interest in gout, the most common purine metabolic disease.
 We have also investigated the biochemistry, metabolism, and biological effects of nucleoside analogs, including their use for treating neoplastic and viral diseases.

 During our first decade at Duke we studied the biochemical mechanisms responsible for immune deficiency caused by ADA and PNP deficiency.
-We subsequently investigated the operation of these mechanisms in vivo in ADA-deficient patients and in collaboarative studies of ADA knockout mice.
-We have defined the molecular basis for the interaction between human ADA and CD26/Dipeptidyl Peptidase IV (DPPIV), a cell membrane associated multifunctional glycoprotein, also known as the adenosine deaminase complexing protein.
+We subsequently investigated the operation of these mechanisms in vivo in collaboarative studies of ADA knockout mice and in ADA-deficient patients.
+We defined the molecular basis for the interaction between human ADA and CD26/Dipeptidyl Peptidase IV (DPPIV), a cell membrane associated multifunctional glycoprotein, also known as the adenosine deaminase complexing protein.
 This work has cast doubt on the postulated role of the ADA-DPPIV complex, or "ecto-ADA", in normal immune function.

 Keywords: human genetic disease; enzyme replacement therapy; polyethylene glycol modified enzymes; mutation; immune deficiency disease; ADA deficiency; purine nucleoside phosphorylase deficiency; gout